Douaa03/SMART_HOME/README.md

 ## 🛠️ Getting Started
 ### Prerequisites
 - A ThingsBoard Cloud account or ThingsBoard on-premises deployment
-- MQTT broker configured for TLS/mTLS or using ThingsBoard’s built-in MQTT with SSL support :contentReference[oaicite:3]{index=3}
+- MQTT broker configured for TLS/mTLS or using ThingsBoard’s built-in MQTT with SSL
 - OpenVPN server configured to link the IoT network and cloud platform
 - IoT devices capable of MQTT over TLS and certificate handling